jafaryor/knowledge-base/Soft Skills/SDLC/rad.md

 * Application Generation

-    The actual system is built and coding is done by using automation tools to convert process and data models into actual prototypes.
+    When all the information gathered is coded, and the system that is going to be used to create the prototype is built.
+The data models created are turned into actual prototypes that can be tested in the next step.

 * Testing and Turnover